North Korea fires missile days before resuming U.S. talks | CBC News

 North Korea fires missile days before resuming U.S. talks

-The North Korea missile flew about 450 kilometres at a maximum altitude of 910 kilometres after liftoff from an unspecified place in the waters off the North's eastern coastal town of Wonsan, Seoul's Joint Chiefs of Staff said in a statement.
-South Korean and U.S. intelligence authorities were analyzing more details of the launch, it said.
+South Korean military radars detected the missile flying about 450 kilometres at a maximum altitude of 910 kilometres after liftoff from a site about 17 kilometres off the North's eastern coastal town of Wonsan, about 250 kilometres east of the capital Pyongyang, Defence Minister Jeong Kyeong-doo told lawmakers.

+Jeong said he believes the missile's actual range is longer because North Korea appears to have deliberately elevated its altitude.
+In the past, North Korea often fired missiles at a lofted angle to avoid neighbouring countries.
+Some experts say the weapon fired Wednesday is a medium-range missile, which North Korea stopped firing along with long-range missiles after it entered into talks with the U.S. early last year.

 Japan lodged an immediate protest against North Korea, saying the missile landed inside Japan's economic exclusive zone.
 If confirmed, it would be the first North Korean missile that has landed that close to Japan since November 2017.